 So.
-If you are worried about an elderly father who lives at home alone and might be “incompetent,” you can’t just focus on helping your father.
+If you are worried about an aging father who lives at home alone and might be “incompetent,” you can’t just focus on helping your father.
 You’ll also have to start equipping yourself to handle what is likely to be a stressful and messy time for the next several months to years.
 Investing a little time — and possibly a little money — in this will pay off for your father, for you, and for those around you.

 The basics of this include making sure you get enough sleep, regular exercise, nutritious food, activities that refresh the soul, and all the other things that are good for humans.

 I would also recommend cultivating a mindfulness practice, if you don’t already have one.
 I have heard good things about the free guided meditations by Tara Brach, or you can try an app such as Headspace.
 The key is to do at least 10 minutes every day.
 Or for more support, enroll in a mindfulness-based stress reduction course, such as this one.

 Last but not least, you’ll need support from friends and family.
 It’s also usually helpful to get support from others facing similar challenges with aging parents; you can find these in-person and online.
 (The most active caregiver forum I’ve found is at AgingCare.com.)
 You’ll connect with people in similar situations, who will provide helpful suggestions and will completely understand when you need to vent your frustrations.